defeat the enemy, strongholds and spiritual warfare

 God will highlight where you are weak.
 He will give you the answer if you are praying for it.

-I’m not afraid of God displaying my weaknesses or highlighting things I need to change.
+I’m not afraid of God revealing my weaknesses or pointing out things I need to change.
 If I’m going to become the most Christ-like person I can be, I have to be aware of where I am failing.

 We all do.
 It’s God’s grace.